Here’s our guide to shop some of the best souvenirs from Sri Lanka that you can bring back home.

 1. Ceylon Tea from the Tea Gardens of Nuwara Eliya

-certainly the best souvenir you can take back from Sri Lanka.
+World-famous Ceylon tea is certainly one of the best souvenirs from Sri Lanka you can take back home.
 I was baffled to see a good deal of varieties and flavors to choose from.

 2. Sri Lankan Batiks